Shire Hall, Monmouth: 20th and 21st centuries

 When Monmouthshire County Council was formed in 1889, most of its functions were based at Shire Hall, Newport, which by then was the county's main centre of population, rather than at Monmouth.

 The magistrates' court at Shire Hall, Monmouth, closed in 1997, and the county court closed in 2002.
 Monmouthshire County Council then applied to the Heritage Lottery Fund for resources, and secured a grant of £3.2 million towards the building's complete refurbishment, with further funding of over £1 million provided by the county council.
 Renovation started in late 2008, and the restored building was opened in September 2010.
 Among the areas open to visitors is the courtroom in which the trial of Frost and others took place in 1840.
 A key element of the refurbishment was the installation of a lift, which makes the whole building accessible for all.
 The building now contains a Tourist Information Centre and offices, it is open to the public seven days a week from 10am – 4pm from April to September and is closed on Sundays in winter.

 Following the COVID-19 pandemic in the United Kingdom, the council announced that the Shire Hall would be the new location for the Monmouth Museum.
 At the time, the museum was located in the Market Hall on Priory Street The five-year project, supported by the National Lottery Heritage Fund, will see a new museum open at the Shire Hall by 2027.
 The Market Hall site will be let as commercial premises.
+The Shire Hall was closed in December 2025, at the commencement of the redevelopment programme, with the town council relocating to the library at the Rolls Hall.